 Author's main message

 Early-childhood medical treatments and public health programs improve children’s lives and reduce child mortality.
 While the evidence is convincing that interventions lead to better health outcomes and to improved academic achievement later in life for at-risk children, the evidence is mixed on the impact on low-risk children.
 Policymakers should carefully consider potential differences in responses to public health programs across population groups when designing such interventions.
-Because siblings who are not directly exposed to these interventions may also benefit from them, policymakers should also take such spillovers into account.

-A large body of empirical research shows that adverse conditions (such as poor nutrition, illness, in-utero alcohol exposure, iodine deficiency, major injuries or mother’s bad health, and psychological stress) during early childhood (the period from conception to age five) have long lasting negative effects on human capital accumulation and economic outcomes as well as on adult health.
+A large body of empirical research shows that adverse conditions (such as poor nutrition, illness, in-utero alcohol exposure, iodine deficiency, major injuries or mother's bad health, and psychological stress) during early childhood (the period from conception to age five) have long-lasting negative effects on human capital accumulation and economic outcomes as well as on adult health.
 However, it is unclear whether these negative consequences can be alleviated or eliminated through medical care and public health programs aimed at improving prenatal and early-childhood health.

 This is an important question from a public policy perspective and is the focus of this review.
 An overview of the findings in the literature linking early-childhood health to academic achievement is followed by a discussion of the research on the effects of early-life medical care and public health policies on the human capital accumulation of children.
 Because of the stark differences in the organization and delivery of health care between developed and developing countries, the focus is limited to studies on developed countries.
+In addition, with a few exceptions, the focus is on studies that employ data from the mid-20th century onward.

 Discussion of pros and cons